-Serve slices of the apple pie topped with either whipped cream or ice-cream.
+Serve slices of upside-down apple pie topped with either whipped cream or ice cream.

-This apple pie is delicious served either hot or cold.
+This apple pie is delicious and can be served either hot or cold.

 Pin for later

-Why not pin this recipe for upside down apple pie to your Pinterest dessert board so you can make it later.
-Just click the picture below.
+Why not pin this recipe for upside-down apple pie to one of your Pinterest boards so you can make it later?
+Just click the image below.